mrodrigues22/neatback/HIGH_LEVEL_OVERVIEW.md

 ### 1. **Python Service** (Backend)
 The Python service is the "brain" that analyzes your posture.
 It:
-- Receives video frames from the .NET app via WebSocket
+- Captures video frames directly from your webcam using OpenCV
 - Uses Google's MediaPipe Face Landmarker to detect facial landmarks
 - Calculates head pitch angle using 3D pose estimation (PnP algorithm)
 - Measures distance from camera based on face size
 - Tracks posture statistics and bad posture duration
-- Sends real-time posture analysis back to the client
+- Sends real-time posture analysis and frame previews to the client

 ### 2. **.NET Desktop App** (Frontend)
-The .NET WinUI3 app is the user interface and video source.
+The .NET WinUI3 app is the user interface.
 It:
-- Captures video from your webcam using Windows Media Capture API
+- Connects to the Python service via WebSocket
-- Sends frames to Python service for analysis
+- Receives posture analysis results and frame previews from Python service
 - Displays live camera preview with posture status overlay
 - Shows pitch angle, distance, and bad posture duration
 - Allows baseline calibration and threshold adjustment